boydm/phoenix_markdown/README.md

 ## Optional Earmark Configuration

-You can configure phoenix_markdown vie two seperate configuration blocks.
+You can configure phoenix_markdown via two seperate configuration blocks.

 The first one is,
 literally, the options that will be passed to Earmark as it renders the markdown into html.